heremaps/gluecodium/docs/lime_idl.md

 #### Enumerator reference

 Initializes an enumeration-type constant or field with the given enumerator value, e.g. `Mode.FAST`.
+An enumerators can also be referenced by its raw value, e.g. `Mode(0)`.

 ### Attributes